 The Mob Museum, The National Museum of Organized Crime and Law Enforcement™, is a 501(c) 3 nonprofit dedicated to the history of organized crime and law enforcement.
 It was designed by a world-class team known for other highly successful museums that reinvigorated communities, including the Rock and Roll Hall of Fame in Cleveland, OH and the International Spy Museum in Washington, D.C.
 The Mob Museum showcases real stories and actual events in Mob history through interactive and engaging exhibits that reveal both sides of this fascinating story.

 The 41,000 square-foot building includes approximately 17,000 square feet of exhibition space on three floors.
 The Museum is housed within the historic former federal courthouse and U.S. Post Office.
-The courtroom on the second floor is the very courtroom where one of 14 national Kefauver Hearings to expose organized crime was held back in 1950.
+The courtroom on the second floor is the very courtroom where one of a series of national Kefauver Hearings to expose organized crime was held back in 1950.

 The Mob Museum board of directors is headed by President Ellen Knowlton, former FBI Special Agent in Charge, Las Vegas Division, and a 24-year FBI veteran.
 Members of the board of directors include highly respected professionals from local and state government, law enforcement, the judicial system, media and the business community.
 Many of these individuals have first-hand knowledge of organized crime and its impact on Las Vegas and society.